 Nexus 6P is not set for the Quick Charge, therefore I was not able to test the cable against the QC claims listed.
 Cable was supporting 1200mA current while charging my device, possibly hitting even more as Ampere app doesn’t add the power draw.
 Neither cable, charger or phone gets excessively hot during the charging process.
 The USB-C plug has a nice and tight fit, I was able to rotate the device and swing it by the cable without dropping the phone.
 Since Nexus 6P has no QC compatibility I’m unable to verify the claims, however, both cables perform in the same way whether connected to QC or a standard USB.

-Instead of benchmark testing, I focused on real life experiences with cable USB-C to USB 3.0 by Kinps.
+Instead of benchmark testing, I focused on real-life experiences with cable USB-C to USB 3.0 by Kinps.
 I have transferred a 1.03GB zip file across the cable between USB 3.0 on my PC and phone, and I was able to complete the transfer within 36sec, exactly the same figure was given to me while using the OME cable supplied with the phone.
 USB 2.0 data transfer yield the transfer rates slower, completing the procedure in about 45 sec on both cables.
 Perhaps, you have noticed that this would give me about 28MBit/s transfer rate on USB 3.0 and 20MBit/s on USB 2.0 but all limitations are placed here by the phone read/write speed (as the transfer was taking place from an SSD drive).
-What was more important to me is the fact, that this cable performs in exact the same way as my 35cm long OME USB 3.0 to USB-C cable.
+What was more important to me is the fact, that this cable performs in exactly the same way as my 35cm long OME USB 3.0 to USB-C cable.